alex-netkachov/pwd/README.md

 # Testing

-The tests are in the `pwd.test.csx`, and can be run with `dotnet script ./pwd.test.csx -- -t`.
+The tests are in the `pwd.test.cs`, and can be run with `dotnet run -- -t`.

 # List of Commands